a social enterprise registered with Companies House as a Community Interest Company in September 2020 registered number 12912130

 we know we need more exercise, we know we need to take better care of the environment, to care for others around us.
 We go to gyms, go out for cycle rides, join walking clubs, become members of and donate to various charities.
 All good individual actions.
 All to be prioritised into our busy lives.
 Many of these good acts are not connected with each other: sometimes we are only connected to an outcome by an individual payment via an internet site.

 slowwmo is about recreating these connections for the benefit of people and the environment in the Wessex area.
+And for the benefit of other organisations in our area who also seek to make these connections.

 - to promote and develop a slower pace community.